 What happens on your first visit?

 On your first visit, you will complete a confidential health history as part of your assessment.
-This is important, as your Massage Therapist needs to know if you have any medical conditions or are taking any medications.
-Your Massage Therapist will listen to your concerns; assess your individual needs as well as other factors that may be contributing to your injury (lifestyle, nutritional status, etc.).
-Your Registered Massage Therapist will then develop a treatment plan with you to ensure you receive appropriate treatment that will help you return, as much as possible, to your normal activities.
+This is important, as your Registered Massage Therapist Kelsey needs to know if you have any medical conditions or are taking any medications.
+She will listen to your concerns; assess your individual needs as well as other factors that may be contributing to your injury (lifestyle, nutritional status, etc.).
+Kelsey will then develop a treatment plan with you to ensure you receive appropriate treatment to will help you return, as much as possible, to your normal activities.

 What Conditions can Massage Therapy treat?